-APCA’s QI Team provides QI training & coaching to assist organizations identify and address opportunities for improvement.
-This is made available through various different projects.
+APCA’s QI Team provides QI training and coaching to assist organizations identify and address opportunities for improvement.
+This is made available through various projects.

-facilitation of an assessment the health center identifies as relevant
+Facilitation of assessments the health center identifies as relevant; and

-SDoH is one of the focus areas for training & technical assistance.
-Activities include training on SDoH risk factors and the different SDoH screening tools; their benefits and drawbacks.
+Social Drivers of Health (SDoH) SDoH is one of the focus areas for training and technical assistance.
+Activities include training on SDoH risk factors and the different SDoH screening tools including their benefits and drawbacks.

-This model encompasses five functions and attributes: Comprehensive Care, Patient-Centered, Coordinated Care, Accessible Services, and Quality and Safety.
+This model encompasses five functions and attributes: Comprehensive Care

-Three organizations who offer Patient Centered Medical Home or Primary Care Medical Home (PCMH) status are AAAHC, The Joint Commission, and NCQA; each different in their process for achievement.
+Three organizations who offer Patient Centered Medical Home or Primary Care Medical Home (PCMH) status are AAAHC, The Joint Commission, and NCQA.
+Each of the three organizations maintain their own their process for achievement.